joshkneeland/dente-tempo/README.md

 ## Set Up

+- NOTE: These set up steps are a work in progress.
+I am currently using environment variables in order to set up access to MongoDB from the repository.

 1. Clone this repository to your local machine
 2. Navigate into the /client directory from the root folder of the repository
 3. Run 'yarn' to install the necessary dependecies